Welcome to the UAE. There are a large number of options for riding in Dubai and the rest of the UAE.

 Our main ride takes place on a Friday morning starting from the new DXBike http://realestate.meydan.ae/en/content/dxbike

-The Friday Ride meets at DXBike parking / Nad al Sheba at 05:30am in the summer month and at 6:00am in the winter.
+The Friday Ride meets at DXBike parking DxBIKE / Nad al Sheba at different times depending on the season - Winter we start later and summer a bit earlier.
+Please check on Facebook for the latest information.
 The group heads out on the roads/highways to Academic City and back.
 This start time changes twice a year when the temperature changes.
 We have a Facebook Page where we communicate regular information which can be found here.

 The group regularly consists of around 150 riders and we start with a lap of Nad Al Sheba before heading out down Meydan Road.
-While on Meydan Road we will split the group in to two smaller groups for safety reasons.
+While on Meydan Road we will split the group into two smaller groups for safety reasons.
 Do not be alarmed by this split, as we will all stop at the 45km point to regroup.
-The 2 groups ride at the same speed with a 1 minute time gap between them and both reach the water stop at 45km..
-After a brief stop, the group is then split to 3 ride distances of approximately 85km Steady, 85km Fast & a 120km route.
+The 2 groups ride at the same speed with a 1-minute time gap between them and both reach the water stop at 45km.
+After a brief stop, the group is then split to 2 ride distances of approximately 85km Steady, 85km Fast & a 110km route.

 To join this ride you should feel comfortable riding in a large group, be able to complete the 85km and keep a pace of 32-38km/ph.
 We encourage all those who join the ride to observe an acceptable cycling etiquette, be courteous to other riders in the group and roll through and take your turn on the front of the bunch.
 For a short video on how to ride in a group please watch this informative video from the guys at GCN.